rbpatt2019/ToDonePy/README.rst

 ----------

 - Addition of TODOs from file parsing
-- Graphic notification support for use with cron
 - Support removal of tasks by task ID number
 - Continue to expand README and doumentation.